Closed-form solutions of spinning, eccentric binary black holes at 1.5 post-Newtonian order: The standard solution

 We want to rewrite Eq.~\eqref{phi_dot_temp} so that the only time-varying quantities on the RHS are $\cos \kappa_1$ and $r$.
 Therefore, we need to eliminate $\vec{p} \cdot \hat{r}, d \phi_L/dt$, $\cos \theta_L$, and $\cos \kappa_2$.
 To do so, we make use of Eqs.~\eqref{otherangles}, \eqref{pdn} and the relations

 Eq.~\eqref{phi_L_dot} has already been derived in Ref.~\cite{cho2019brd}, see its Eq.~(3.27).
 Finally, Eq.~\eqref{phi_dot_temp} becomes

 which when integrated gives

 \end{widetext} where $\phi_0 $ is an integration constant to be determined by substituting $t = 0$ in the above equation.
 Note that Eq.~\eqref{As_defined} defines $A_2, A_3, A_4,$ and $A_5$.
 Also, $\mathcal{R}_j$ is the indefinite integral of $r^{-j}$ with respect to $t$.
-For brevity, we don't write out $\mathcal{R}_j$'s explicitly but they can be easily had from the Newtonian-accurate expressions
+For brevity, we don't write out $\mathcal{R}_j$'s explicitly but they can be easily had from the 1.5PN accurate expressions

-$n$ and $e$ are given in Eqs.~\eqref{ecc_newt} and \eqref{mean_motion_newt}, respectively. $a$ is the Newtonian version of the RHS of Eq.~\eqref{ar_PN}.
+where $a_r, e_r, n$, and $e_t$ are defined in Sec.~\ref{r-vector-sol}.
 Note that we have kept more than necessary PN accuracy in Eq.~\eqref{phi_dot} and by extension, Eq.~\eqref{phi_sol} just for the purposes of illustration; any additive term containing $\epsilon^q$ with $q \geq 2$ can be dropped.